FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-When adding entry credit outputs, the amount given is in factoshis, not entry credtis.
+When adding entry credit outputs, the amount given is in factoshis, not entry credits.
 This means math is required to determine the correct amount of factoshis to pay to get X EC.

 `(ECRate * ECTotalOutput)`

-In our case the rate is 1000, meaning 1000 entry credits per factoid.
+In our case, the rate is 1000, meaning 1000 entry credits per factoid.
 We added 10 entry credits, so we need 1,000 * 10 = 10,000 factoshis

 To get the ECRate search in the search bar above for "entry-credit-rate"